My Shortlist

 Not all schools using the name Montessori follow Maria Montessori's original teachings to the same degree, so check into each school closely to see how authentically it follows the Montessori approach.

-Principles of integrity, co-operation, responsibility, and respect are modeled by teachers, emulated by students, and practiced by all."
+Principles of integrity, co-operation, responsibility, and respect are modelled by teachers, emulated by students, and practiced by all."

-Some schools focus on the classroom environment, student-centered academics or the freedom of learning and interaction that Montessori opens up while others preach a very strict adherence to the exact principles espoused by the movement's founder.
-These include the above but may also include a focus on learning by touch, teachers as mentors and a variety of other strategies that adhere very closely to Maria Montessori's teachings.
+Some schools focus on the classroom environment, student-centred academics or the freedom of learning and interaction that Montessori opens up, while others preach a very strict adherence to the exact principles espoused by the movement's founder.
+These include the above, but may also include a focus on learning by touch, teachers as mentors and a variety of other strategies that adhere very closely to Maria Montessori's teachings.

 True, Montessori education focuses on three-year age-groupings that encourage learning as a deeply social process.
 Montessori schools, in fact, go against the notion of small class sizes espoused by other private schools.